 - Rights and responsibilities in relation to public rights of way

-- Definitive map and statement
+- Making changes to the definitive map and statement

 - Open access land and the right to roam